Gunnar Dyrberg: Communications and literature

 He served as editor for several journals: one related to the Resistance, as well as professional magazines.
 This work included being editor of Holger Danske's Home Guard Association's magazine, 1946–48; the weekly magazine Building Trades, 1958–65; Danish Crafts 1960–62; Advice: The Danish Bank Staff Bulletin, 1966–85; Quarterly, Farmers' Bank's financial magazine, 1967–71; and Pondus Item, 1967–82; and the member magazine of the Danish Invest, 1987–1992.

 Dyrberg began writing fiction and memoirs to explore and share his experiences during the war.
 Beginning in 1994, he published several books: both novels and memoirs about his time in the Danish resistance movement.

-Representation in other media
+Banking and horsebreeding

+Beginning in 1966, Dyrberg worked at the Farmers' Bank (The Danish Bank beginning 1976).
+He was appointed the first head of public relations and information.
+Dyrberg retired as deputy director in 1987.
+From 1987 to 1992, ehwas the editor of the Danske Invest magazine.